What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://eurocity-dataset.tudelft.nl/eval/extensions/ecpdp}{ECPDP} \cite{ECPDP} extends ECP \cite{EuroCity} while focusing on crowded scenes with pedestrians overlapping.
-Three time-synchronized cameras are mounted on the front of the vehicle and on both door mirrors, respectively.
+\paragraph{\textbf{ECPDP:}} ECPDP \cite{ECPDP} extends ECP \cite{EuroCity} with a focus on crowded scenes with pedestrians overlapping.
+Both datasets were collected from a moving vehicle in 31 cities in 12 European countries using three synchronized cameras mounted on the front and both side mirrors.
 Two side cameras feature an expanded horizontal field of view of 85°.
 ECPDP contains 30,704 front-facing images (14,438 from ECP \cite{EuroCity}), 8263 left-view and 8008 right-view images, split into 29,570 training, 5,150 validation, and 12,255 testing images.
-Despite the reported resolution of 1920×1080 \cite{ECPDP}, the images are actually 1920×1024 pixels.
-Ground-truth labels for testing images are kept unreleased.
-ECPDP categorizes people in traffic scenes into four classes (including pedestrian, rider, human, and person-group-far-away) and categorizes vehicles into 11 classes.
-And there is a combination class, `rider+vehicle-group-far-away'.
-All pedestrians and riders taller than 20 pixels are annotated with tight bounding boxes, including estimated boundaries for partially visible persons.
-For persons taller than 60 pixels, the coordinates of 17 joint points are also annotated.
+The \href{https://eurocity-dataset.tudelft.nl/eval/extensions/ecpdp}{released images} have a resolution of 1920×1024 rather than the reported 1920×1080 \cite{ECPDP}.
+ECPDP defines four human-related classes, including pedestrian, rider, human, and person-group-far-away, together with 11 vehicle classes and one combined class, \textit{rider+vehicle-group-far-away}.
+Pedestrians and riders taller than 20 pixels are annotated with tight bounding boxes, including estimated boundaries for partially visible persons, while persons taller than 60 pixels are additionally annotated with 17 body joints.
 Each person receives an occlusion degree tag, and each joint is labeled with binary visibility.
+Annotations for testing images are kept unreleased.
 Fig.~\ref{fig:ECPDP_visualization} illustrates sample frames with annotations, but also reveals some issues.
 First, as shown in the top row, the occlusion labels for the same instance in consecutive frames are inconsistent.
 Second, the difference between `pedestrian' and `human' is not clarified.
-For instance, the person in the distance who is separated by the vehicle in the top-right image is labeled as `human', while the persons on the sidewalk or motorcycles across the street in the bottom-right image are classified as `pedestrian'.
+For example, the person in the distance who is separated by the vehicle in the top-right image is labeled as `human', while the persons on the sidewalk or motorcycles across the street in the bottom-right image are classified as `pedestrian'.
 Third, some classifications appear incorrect.
 For instance, in the bottom-left image, the passenger in the van is classified as `rider' and the poster characters are classified as `person-group-far-away'.